Everything PR News

 What many are doing well.

 • High-quality production and trust building.
-Rather than pushing hype, many content pieces are educational: how ingredients are grown, how formulas are made, showing lab or artisan environments.
+Educational rather than hype-driven — how ingredients are grown, how formulas are made.

 • Platform-optimised content.
-In China, Douyin and Xiaohongshu; in Southeast Asia, Instagram Reels, TikTok, local video platforms.
-Brands use platform features (live-streaming, shoppable video, KOL reviews) rather than reusing content made for other markets.
+Douyin and Xiaohongshu in China; Instagram Reels, TikTok, and local video platforms in Southeast Asia.
+Native platform features rather than reposted content.

 • Combining digital with live and experiential touchpoints.
-Pop-ups, live streaming events where audiences can ask questions, see demonstrations, sometimes order limited-edition or heritage lines.
+Pop-ups, live-streaming events with Q&A, demos, and limited-edition ordering.

 Highlights.
-Florasis has gained momentum by combining its herb-based formulations with high-quality storytelling on Xiaohongshu and Douyin — content showing traditional beauty methods, herbal gardens, ingredients.
-CeraVe (#1 on the Beauty Citation Share Index 2026) is relevant in Asia too, emphasizing dermatologist content that translates across regions, often localized with subtitles or local experts.
+Florasis has gained momentum by combining its herb-based formulations with high-quality storytelling on Xiaohongshu and Douyin.
+CeraVe (#1 on the Beauty Citation Share Index 2026) is relevant in Asia too, emphasizing dermatologist content that translates across regions with local subtitles or experts.

 Case Study: Rare Beauty (U.S.) — Purpose, Narrative & Creator Ecosystems

 Background.
 Rare Beauty, founded by Selena Gomez, launched in 2020 and now sits at #8 on The Beauty Citation Share Index 2026 at composite 77.
-From the beginning, purpose and story were embedded deeply in the brand — not afterthoughts.
 Mental health advocacy is core to Rare Beauty's identity.
-They commit funds, tie messaging, and content to that purpose.

 What they did.

-• PR launches always carry narrative around mental health and self-acceptance.
-Not "look how good this new blush is," but "how products can help people feel seen, accepted, more at peace with themselves."
+• PR launches carry mental health and self-acceptance narrative — not "look how good this new blush is."

-• Content that is both aspirational and deeply human: get-ready-with-me videos, beauty tutorials, interspersed with messages about pressure, anxiety, how beauty in social media can distort self-image.
+• Content both aspirational and deeply human: GRWM videos, tutorials, interspersed with messages about pressure and anxiety.

 • Creator partnerships with people who talk openly about mental health; programs with concrete outcomes (Rare Impact Fund).